meyersj/wifi/README.md

  - 0x08 Broadcast - broadcast sent by access point to let devices know it exists

 Depending on the packet type different actions are taken.
 There is a beacon table that maintains a list of all access points identified in each location.
-The data from devices are mostly stored in location_recent_data and mac_recent_data.
-Both these tables store the same data but location_recent_data is partitioned by location of sensor, while mac_recent_data is partitioned by mac address of device.
-Both of these tables are also clustered by an arrival TimeUUID to complete the primary key.
+The data stream from sensors is stored in **recent**.
+The table is partitioned using *location* and clustered with a timestamp.

-visit_index also keeps a log of first_arrival and recent_arrival for visits of each device.
+The **visit** table keeps a log of *first_arrival* and *recent_arrival* for each device visits.
-If a new packet is much older than that devices last most recent visit a new visit is created for that device.
+If a new packet is much more recent than the previous packets and new visit record is created.